kyungjae-lee/engineers-notebook/projects/mcu-peripheral-drivers-from-scratch.md

 ## Objective

-* Be able to write from scratch the peripheral drivers that initialize peripherals and provide necessary APIs for the RTOS development project
+* Be able to write from scratch the peripheral drivers that initialize peripherals and provide necessary APIs for the 'Bare-Metal RTOS' development project
   * USART driver to print debug message to screen.
   * LEDs driver to check output
   * Button driver to check input